-The Independent Directors met separately from the President and CEO at each of the meetings of the Board during FY2024, and at each meeting of the HRC, GC and Audit Committee.
-At the Board meetings, the Independent Directors' meetings are chaired by the non-executive Chair; at Committee meetings, by the Chair of that Committee.
+The Independent Directors met separately from the President and CEO at each of the meetings of the Board during FY2025, and at each meeting of the HRC, GC and Audit Committee.
+At the Board meetings, the Independent Directors' meetings are currently chaired by the non-executive Chair and will, following Mr. Rovinescu's shift to the role of Executive Chairman, be chaired by the Lead Independent Director.
+At Committee meetings, such sessions are chaired by the independent Chair of that Committee.
 The Board, its Committees as well as individual Directors are also able to retain and meet with external advisors and consultants at the expense of CAE in appropriate circumstances.
 In fact, the Board has regular access to information independent of management through the external and internal auditors, as well as independent compensation consultants and independent legal counsel.
 The Board believes that sufficient processes are in place to enable it to function independently of management.